We’re transforming our Lamoni campus undergraduate tuition for 2024-25 to $19,950.

 pattern

-The Doctor of Physical Therapy (DPT) at Graceland University is a hybrid, accelerated dpt program that provides students with an innovative and collaborative learning community.
-The mission of the program is to develop movement system experts who lead and serve their communities with justice, compassion, excellence, and a sense of belonging.
-The innovative, two-year curriculum develops an adaptable, collaborative, evidence-informed, socially responsible, and reflective learning community of practitioners.
-Students will graduate as empowered physical therapists that can provide transformational care and leadership that serves and positively impacts society.
+The Doctor of Physical Therapy (DPT) at Graceland University is a hybrid, accelerated physical therapy program that provides students with an innovative and collaborative learning community.
+The mission of the program is to develop movement system experts who lead and serve their communities with justice, compassion, excellence, and a sense of belonging through a thorough, advanced doctor of physical therapy degree.
+The innovative, two-year hybrid DPT program curriculum develops an adaptable, collaborative, evidence-informed, socially responsible, and reflective learning community of practitioners.
+Students will graduate as empowered physical therapists who can provide transformational care and leadership that serves and positively impacts society.

 Offerings